Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography

 \subsection{General Aspects of the Solutions and Boundary Conditions}

 We start by considering the solutions of D$p$-branes wrapped on a spindle of \cite{Boisvert:2024jrl}.
-These are solutions of a U(1)$^{\mathfrak{r}}$ truncation of the $(p+2)$-dimensional maximal SO($9-p$) gauged supergravity, here $\mathfrak{r}$ is the rank of SO($9-p$), obtained by reducing the 10D theory\footnote{For $p=2$, that is, the reduction on $\Sp{6}$, the resulting 4D maximally supersymmetric theory has ISO(7) as gauge group.
+These are solutions of a U(1)$^{\mathfrak{r}}$ truncation of the $(p+2)$-dimensional SO($9-p$) gauged supergravity, here $\mathfrak{r}$ is the rank of SO($9-p$), obtained by reducing the 10D theory\footnote{For $p=2$, that is, the reduction on $\Sp{6}$, the resulting 4D gauged supergravity has ISO(7) as gauge group.
 Here we consider only the compact SO(7) subgroup.} on $\Sp{8-p}$.
-The bosonic field content of these lower dimensional U(1)$^{\mathfrak{r}}$ theories are just the metric, $\mathfrak{r}$ U(1) gauge fields and a proper number of scalars depending on $p$.
+The bosonic field content of these lower dimensional U(1)$^{\mathfrak{r}}$ theories are: the metric, $\mathfrak{r}$ U(1) gauge fields and a proper number of scalars whose number depends on $p$.
 The metric of the solutions under consideration takes the form\footnote{We perform a change of coordinates of the form $y\rightarrow y^{c}$ of the solutions of \cite{Boisvert:2024jrl} and a redefinition of $H$ and $P$ such that all the backgrounds behave in the way presented here.}

 where

 with $z$ a U(1) isometry of period 2$\pi$, while $n$ parametrizes the angular deficit ($n<1$) or excess ($n>1$) and $P$ and $H$ satisfy $P>0$ and $H>0$.
 The gauge fields and scalars take the form